 #14: Flattering Wolf Style for Curly Hair

-A flattering wolf cut on long curly hair enhances nearly every type of curl or wave pattern.
-The short layers on top and around the face strengthen the curl pattern and help avoid the dreaded triangle shape with gorgeous height in the crown.
+A flattering wolf cut on long curly hair enhances nearly every curl or wave pattern.
+The short layers on top and around the face strengthen the curl pattern and help avoid the dreaded triangle shape.
+Plus, this will add gorgeous height in the crown.
 Curly bangs add even more fun to this cool-girl cut.
-Scrunch in your favorite curl products in soaking wet hair and let air dry for defined-not-crunchy curls.
+For the ultimate curly wolf cut, scrunch your favorite curl products in soaking wet hair and let air dry for defined-not-crunchy curls.

 #15: Long Wolf Cut without Bangs